andersmurphy/andersmurphy-blog/_posts/2015-09-16-setting-up-retrolambda.markdown

 title:  "Setting up Retrolambda"
 ---

-Java 8 introduces the much awaited [lambda expression].
+Java 8 introduces the much awaited [lambda expression] and [method reference].
 Unfortunately, at the time of writing, Android does not support Java 8.
-Thankfully, there is a project called [Retrolambda] that allows you to backport lambda expressions to Java 7.
+Thankfully, there is a project called [Retrolambda] that allows you to backport lambda expressions and method references to Java 7.
 As Android uses the [Gradle] build system, this guide will be using the [Retrolambda gradle plugin] to add Retrolambda to an Android project.

 ###Prerequisite
 Retrolambda requires that Java 7 and Java 8 are installed on your machine.